Home > Tacos > Crispy Buffalo Cauliflower Tacos

 Instructions

-• Preheat oven to 400 degrees.
-Add Panko, oil, salt and pepper to a baking sheet and spread out evenly.
-Bake panko at 400 degrees for 5 minutes.
+• Preheat oven to 400°F. Add Panko, oil, salt and pepper to a baking sheet and spread it out evenly.
+Bake panko for 5 minutes or until slightly browned.
 Remove and place into a bowl.

 • Wash, and cut cauliflower into even size florets.
 Place buffalo sauce in a small bowl and dip cauliflower floret in buffalo sauce using a fork, shake off excess, then sprinkle panko over.